Skip to primary navigation Skip to content Skip to footer

 Ticket price includes the diesel train ride, a red flashlight, and admission to the Central Maine Astronomical Society star party.
 This event is not recommended for those with mobility issues, and pets are not permitted.

-The Sheepscot Stargazing Special departs Sheepscot station (97 Cross Road, Alna) promptly at 7:30pm and returns around 9:30pm.
+The Sheepscot Stargazing Special departs Sheepscot station (97 Cross Road, Alna) promptly at the scheduled departure time, and returns approximately 2.5 hours later.

 We look forward to seeing you on the narrow gauge!